Cimy-wang/ASPCNet_HSIC/README.md

 We have relased the code of Adaptive Spatial Pattern Capsule Network (ASPCNet) algorithm, And the paper has been submitted to *NEUROCOMPUTING*.

+Please cite us if our project is helpful to you

+Jinping Wang and Xiaojun Tan and Jianhuang Lai and Jun Li.
+ASPCNet: Deep adaptive spatial pattern capsule network for hyperspectral image classification.
+Neurocomputing.
+2022(486).
+47-60.

 However, part of code in *util.py* and *ASPCaps.py* involves internal projects, so it has not been published.
 If you have any questions, please contact us. e-mail: jinping_wang@foxmail.com or wangjp29@mail2.sysu.edu.cn

 This project has been verified in